Scalable Dexterous Robot Learning with AR-based Remote Human-Robot Interactions: Introduction

-In this work, we present a unified framework for manipulation tasks in the dexterous robot arm-hand systems.
+In this work, we present a novel method for manipulation tasks in the dexterous robot arm-hand systems.
 To tackle the general manipulation task problem, an efficient imitation and contrastive learning assisted RL algorithm is proposed.
 Therefore, our main contributions are three-fold: \begin{itemize} \item \textbf{AR-based teleoperated robotic system for learning data collection:} To speed up the RL training process and guide exploration, a behavior cloning based pretraining is adopted by solving a simple regression problem.
 Therefore, we create a general AR-based teleoperated dexterous robotic system for collecting expert demonstration data.
 In such a teleoperation system, we employ the Unity platform at the edge server to make sure that different types of AR headsets and robotic systems are compatible and they can be wirelessly and remotely connected via Unity.
 The AR headset with its camera captures the expert behavior, which are replicated by the dexterous robot via teleoperation, thus the learning data are collected. \item \textbf{Imitation and contrastive learning assisted RL policy:} { While existing works~\cite{Rajeswaran2018,QLiu2023,seo2022masked,Hansen2023,hengyuan2024} have adopted imitation learning for pretraining the RL policy through using supervised learning, the benefits of policy pretraining could be erased and policy collapse occurs during the RL training~\cite{Albert2022,Hansen2023}.
-To address these challenging issues, we develop a novel contrastive learning approach to guiding the model-free RL policy, and introduce a projection head to enforce an expert-preferred constraint on the RL policy, which has not been reported in the literature.} As such, the agent's state-actions are constrained towards high-return expert state-actions.
-In addition, only a small number of human demonstrations (15 expert trajectories applied in the experiments) are collected and the RL training is operated in the PyBullet simulation environment.
-Compared to the PPO~\cite{PPO2017} and soft Actor-Critic (SAC)~\cite{haarnoja18b} algorithms, the proposed algorithm consumes much lower training time (approximately four times faster than that of SAC) and overcomes the policy collapse issue. \item \textbf{Experiments in the simulated environment and the real-world:} To validate the efficacy of proposed algorithm, we make the experiments in the simulator and real-world.
+To address these challenging issues, we develop a novel contrastive learning approach to guiding the model-free RL policy, and introduce a projection head to enforce an expert-preferred constraint on the RL policy, which has not been reported in the literature.} As such, the agent's state-actions are constrained towards high-return expert state-actions. { We design the event-driven and hand pose adjustment regularizers for safety enhancement and efficient target grasp representation.} In addition, only a small number of human demonstrations (15 expert trajectories applied in the experiments) are collected and the RL training is operated in the PyBullet simulation environment.
+Compared to the PPO~\cite{PPO2017} and soft Actor-Critic (SAC)~\cite{haarnoja18b} algorithms, the proposed algorithm consumes much lower training time and overcomes the policy collapse issue. \item \textbf{Experiments in the simulated environment and the real-world:} To validate the efficacy of proposed algorithm, we make the experiments in the simulator and real-world.
 Both the simulation results and real-world trials demonstrate that our proposed algorithm significantly improves the RL policy and achieves higher success rate for completing dexterous manipulation tasks than the baselines.
 In the ablation study, it is confirmed that behavior cloning based policy pretraining plays a dominant role in reducing the RL training time and contrastive learning can further improve the model-free RL performance. \end{itemize}

 The rest of the paper is organized as follows: Section II describes the general dexterous robot arm-hand system model.
 Section III proposes an imitation and contrastive learning assisted RL algorithm.
 Section IV presents numerical results and the concluding remarks are given in Section V.